yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 We recommend you to configure this policy either in your `.htaccess` file or virtual host file with *least privilege* to allow only interactions that are explicitly required.

+## Define retention periods for personal data

+For compliance with General Data Protection (GDP), you must define retention periods within the design phase for all data fields taking into account the defined purpose.
+You must also include retention periods for backups.

+If you are a small organization, you may not need a documented retention policy.
+However, if you do not have a retention policy, you must still regularly review the data you hold and delete or anonymise any data that you no longer need.

+You must include your Data Protection Officer (DPO) or Legal department to define the retention periods as other laws may impact the retention requirements.

+## Permanently delete unnecessary data

+When the retention periods expire you have to ensure that all of the data which is no longer needed has been deleted.
+This may require automatic identification of the latest activities and a data deletion functionality or manual work.

 ## Where to go next

 For more information on the security features of API Management products and best practices for strengthening their security, see the [API Management Security Guide](/docs/apimgmt_security/).